NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 </div>

 ## List of Tutorials
 This section lists some tutorials which I did, some of them are not worth doing it but everyone needs to decide on that by himself.
-The recommendable list is already ordered in a way I would start with the tutorials if I don't have any experience with AWS at all.
-The AWS training and certification platform provides some good tutorial to start with, see [here](https://www.aws.training/LearningLibrary?filters=classification%3A6&filters=language%3A1&search=&tab=digital_courses).
+The recommendable list is already ordered in a way I would start with the tutorials if you don't have any experience with AWS at all.
+The AWS training and certification platform provides some good tutorials to start with, see [here](https://www.aws.training/LearningLibrary?filters=classification%3A6&filters=language%3A1&search=&tab=digital_courses).

 **Not worth the pain:**
 - Introduction to AWS Inferentia and Amazon EC2 Inf1 Instances